k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 * [Reference by Name Comparison](05_relations_creation.md#reference-by-name-comparison) - identifies possible foreign key references between datasets by matching field names, and then creates corresponding *refersTo* relations.
 * [Reference by Query Analysis](05_relations_creation.md#reference-by-query-analysis) - identifies possible foreign key references between datasets by analyzing JOIN statements in the provided SQL file, and then creates corresponding *refersTo* relations.
 This plugin is available starting from Fabric V8.3.
-* [Reference by Data Comparison](05_relations_creation.md#reference-by-data-comparison) - identifies possible foreign key references between datasets by analyzing data in fields' columns, and then creates the *refersTo* relations.
+* [Reference by Data Comparison](05_relations_creation.md#reference-by-data-comparison) - identifies possible foreign key references between datasets by analyzing data in fields' columns, and then creates corresponding *refersTo* relations.
 This plugin is available starting from Fabric V8.3.
+* [Reference by LLM](05_relations_creation.md#reference-by-llm) - identifies possible foreign key references between datasets by analyzing dataset pairs using an LLM, and creates corresponding *refersTo* relations.
+This plugin is available starting from Fabric V8.5.
 * [Trim Extra Relations](05_relations_creation.md#trim-extra-relations) - identifies and removes redundant *refersTo* relationships between schema datasets to maintain essential connections.
 This plugin is available starting from Fabric V8.4.1.

 ## Reference by Name Comparison

 The purpose of the **Reference by Name Comparison** plugin (formerly known as *Metadata Logical Reference*) is to identify possible foreign key references between datasets by matching field names and to create *refersTo* relations.
 This plugin is useful in cases where a source does not have predefined foreign key constraints.
-Note that this plugin is inactive by default and must be activated via Discovery Pipeline if needed.
+Note that this plugin is inactive by default and must be activated via the Discovery Pipeline if needed.

 The matching algorithm operates by comparing the field names of two datasets at a time.
 Prior to the matching, the field names are normalized using the following formatting rules: underscore ‘_’ removal, conversion to lowercase letters and the addition of the table name in case the field name is 'ID'.
 For example, the field names customer.ID, CUSTOMER_ID and CustomerID will be normalized to the same value — customerid.